Inspiring change through film: ĊineAmbjent comes to a successful end!

 Do make sure to keep an eye out for our next edition of ĊineAmbjent!

 This year’s ĊineAmbjent is part of the EU co-funded project ‘Youth Policy Academy’.
-The project aims to encourage the involvement young people in democracy and to promote transnational learning and cooperation amongst young people.
+The project aims to encourage the involvement of young people in democracy and to promote transnational learning and cooperation amongst young people.

-Donate now!
+Donate Now!

 X